 Pricing: Stay tuned!

-VN testimonial: VegNews’ advertising director Colleen Holland got the chance to sample the goods at Dairy Tree's launch party, and according to her, “It’s a serious game changer.
+VN testimonial: VegNews’ co-founder Colleen Holland got the chance to sample the goods at Dairy Tree's launch party, and according to her, “It’s a serious game changer.
 The meltable blue cheese wedge and chunky blue cheese dressing stole my heart!”